lara-oriol-cabrera/Cyclistic-Bike-Share-Customer-Analysis/README.md

 <p align="center">
 <img width="427" alt="Captura de pantalla 2024-10-23 a las 19 05 04" src="https://github.com/user-attachments/assets/bbfd647a-4014-4918-84a8-312e31cda1f9">
 </p>
-When we look at the time of day, the peak hour for rides is 5:00 PM, capturing 10.50% of the total, whereas the least activity occurs at 3:00 AM, with just 0.2%.
+When we look at the time of day, the peak hour for rides is 17:00 PM, capturing 10.50% of the total, whereas the least activity occurs at 3:00 AM, with just 0.2%.

 f) Ride Distance in Meters
 ```r
 mean(DataSet$Distance_Meters)
 sd(DataSet$Distance_Meters)
 ```
-Regarding distance, the average ride distance is 2003.4 meters, with a standard deviation of 1817.54 meters, indicating significant variability in ride distances, suggesting diverse usage patterns among riders.
+Regarding distance, the average ride distance is 2003.4 and a standard deviation of 1817.54 indicate significant variability in the data set.

 g) Ride Length in Minutes
 ```r
 mean(DataSet$Minutes_num)
 sd(DataSet$Minutes_num)
 ```
-For ride length, the average duration is 15.26 minutes, with a standard deviation of 34,84 minutes, that shows that ride distances are relatively consistent and clustered around the mean, reflecting a more uniform usage pattern among the customers.
+For ride length, the average duration is 15.26 and the standard deviation is 34,84, suggesting that they may be a large dispersion of the data points.

 Tools used: R-Studio

 ### ANALYSIS
 Now, to analyze the differences between the two user types, I will transition to SQL, as it is more effective for handling large datasets.

-a) Now, I will analyze the differences in rideable types between the two user types.
+a) First, I will analyze the differences in rideable types between the two user types.
 ```SQL
 SELECT COUNT(Ride_Id) AS CountRides,
 Member_Casual,